minhvo-dev/WCF-Greedy-Game/README.md

 - [Acknowledgement](#Acknowledgement)

 ## Overview
-- **Greedy Game** is a distributed application that implement ~~one of the most famous games of all time~~, the [Greedy Game](#Game-Instruction) 😉.
+- **Greedy Game** is a distributed application that implement (~~one of the most famous games of all time~~) the [Greedy Game](#Game-Instruction) 😉.
-- The application does not support, and does not need any chatting methods to operate.
+- The application does not support, and does not require any chatting methods to operate.
-- The application is designated to prevent all possible cheating methods, including _turning-off-your-opponent's-computer_ method.
+- The application is designated to prevent all possible cheating methods, including _turning-off-your-opponent's-computer_.

 ## Game Instruction
 A short instruction and game play can be found at https://youtu.be/-BoNUtau978

 - A greedy game requires 3 - 7 players.
-- There is a target score needed to be set before starting the game.
-The target score is used to determine when the game ends.
+- The target score requires to be set before starting the game.
+It is used to determine when the game ends.
 - In a round, each player is provided with the same set of cards.
 The number of cards is equal to the number of players divided by 2.
   - If the number of players is odd then the result is rounded up.
   - The values of the cards are unique, starting from 1 and counting up by 1.